lcauser/TeNe.jl/docs/src/statetensors.md

 ```

 ## Operators
-Operators, such as the Hamiltonian of a quantum many-body system, or more generally a matrix can be represented by a `StateOperator`.
+Operators, such as the Hamiltonian of a quantum many-body system, or more generally a matrix can be represented by a StateOperator.

 ### Initiating an operator
-Luke a `StateVector`, we can initalise a `StateOperator` randomly or as a product state.
+Like a StateVector, we can initalise a StateOperator randomly or as a product state.
 ```@docs
 randomso
 productso